helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 7 - Acid-base reactions.md

 <img src="media/image610.png"
 style="width:1.93542in;height:1.02778in" />

-## Section 7.8: Effects of enzyme microenvironment on acidity and basicity
+##  7.8: Effects of enzyme microenvironment on acidity and basicity

 Virtually all biochemical reactions take place inside the active site pocket of an enzyme, rather than free in aqueous solution.
 The